forem/forem/app/javascript/crayons/typography/__stories__/accented-typography.md

 ## Accent typography

-Its main purpose is to add a bit of flavor to DEV brand but it should never be the main font.
+Its main purpose is to add a bit of flavor to Forem brand but it should never be the main font.

 Please, do not overuse Accent typography.